bennetyf/ReactProjects/README.md

 ## React Projects

+#### Some React Projects for Practicing

-This repository includes some react projects.
+- This repository includes some react projects.